All You Need to Know About International Money Transfers

 All you need to know about sending money internationally and transfer fees

 If you are located outside of the EU zone, your go-to option would be a SWIFT transfer.
 The SWIFT network connects over 11,000 financial organizations around the world and processes a daily average of 32M international money transfers.
 It is available in over 200 countries and territories, which makes it one of the most frequently used tools for money transfers in 38 currencies.
 The downsides of this method are the fees and speed of the transaction.
 The average cost of a SWIFT transfer ranges between €10 – €30, while the time for delivery is from 2 to 5 business days.
 If you are in no rush, this one looks like a solid and secure option.
-To learn more about SWIFT transfers, read our article.
-If you’re looking for a better comparative analysis of SEPA and SWIFT transfers, check out this article.
+Learn more about SWIFT transfers and read a comparative analysis of SEPA and SWIFT transfers if you want to choose the best option for you.

 Another important aspect to take into consideration if your transaction involves conversion, is the currency exchange rate.
 Again, the fees and rates vary from one institution to another, which is why the “compare and contrast” approach is absolutely essential.
-If the exchange fees seem excessively high to you, then they probably are; scan a few providers’ websites to understand the fees and commissions and choose the most reasonable option.
+If the exchange fees seem excessively high to you, then they probably are; scan a few providers’ websites to understand the fees and commissions and choose the most reasonable option or learn more about money transfer apps.

 Best ways to send money internationally in 2022